Geometric Rescaling Algorithms for Submodular Function Minimization: Weakly polynomial algorithm via rescaling

+In the algorithm below we also maintain a set $\Gamma$ collecting all the elements of the base polytope generated during the Sliding von Neumann iterations; its main purpose is for clarity during the analysis, as we will need to refer to it.

-Algorithm \textsc{Rescaling-SFM} is shown in Algorithm~\ref{alg:main-weakly}.
-It is the adaptation of the Full Support Image Algorithm to our submodular setting, using the sliding von Neumann algorithm.
+Algorithm \textsc{Rescaling-SFM} is the adaptation of the Full Support Image Algorithm to our submodular setting, using the sliding von Neumann algorithm.
 We need to modify the algorithm and its analysis to reflect that the feasible region keeps changing due to the updates to the value of $\mu$.
-We use the parameters

 The value $\mu$ keeps increasing during the algorithm; it is updated within the sliding von Neumann subroutine.
 We also maintain a set $W$ with $f(W)=-\mu$.
 The algorithm stops after $T$ rescalings.
 At this point, we conclude from a volumetric argument that the current $W$ is the minimizer of $f$.
 We show the following running time bound.